Euchambersia: Paleoecology

-E. mirabilis
+South Africa

 The Cistecephalus Assemblage Zone, from where E. mirabilis is known, represents a floodplain that was covered in many small, relatively straight streams.
 The water level in these streams was probably seasonally dependent.
 Judging from pollen preserved in the Cistecephalus AZ, the pollen taxon Pityosporites (which probably originated from a plant similar to Glossopteris) was very common, forming some 80% to 90% of the pollen discovered (although the prevalent sediments would not have been ideal for pollen preservation).

 In the Cistecephalus AZ, other co-occurring therocephalians included Hofmeyria, Homodontosaurus, Ictidostoma, Ictidosuchoides, Ictidosuchops, Macroscelesaurus, Polycynodon, and Proalopecopsis.
 More numerous, however, were the gorgonopsians, which included Aelurognathus, Aelurosaurus, Aloposaurus, Arctognathus, Arctops, Cerdorhinus, Clelandina, Cyonosaurus, Dinogorgon, Gorgonops, Lycaenops, Leontocephalus, Pardocephalus, Prorubidgea, Rubidgea, Scylacops, Scymnognathus, and Sycosaurus.

 By far the most abundant herbivore was the dicynodont Diictodon, with over 1900 known specimens from the Cistecephalus AZ.
 Other dicynodonts included Aulacephalodon, Cistecephalus, Dicynodon, Dicynodontoides, Digalodon, Dinanomodon, Emydops, Endothiodon, Kingoria, Kitchinganomodon, Oudenodon, Palemydops, Pelanomodon, Pristerodon, and Rhachiocephalus.
 The biarmosuchians Lemurosaurus, Lycaenodon, Paraburnetia, and Rubidgina were also present, along with the cynodonts Cynosaurus and Procynosuchus.
 Non-synapsids included the archosauromorph Younginia; the parareptilians Anthodon, Milleretta, Nanoparia, Owenetta, and Pareiasaurus; and the temnospondyl Rhinesuchus.

-E. liuyudongi
+China

 The Naobaogou Formation, from which E. liuyudongi is known, is part of a series of Late Permian river and lake deposits in Inner Mongolia, which were deposited by braided rivers, floodplains, and floodplain lakes.
 Therocephalians had been reported from the Naobaogou Formation as early as 1989, but these fossils were later lost.
 Subsequently, Liu and Abdala confirmed their presence in the formation by describing two other akidnognathids besides E. liuyudongi, Shiguaignathus and Jiufengia, as well as Caodeyao, a non-akidnognathid therocephalian closely related to the Russian Purlovia.
 Unlike the more specialized E. liuyudongi, Liu and Abdala's 2022 phylogenetic analysis found Shiguaignathus and Jiufengia to be less specialized (basal) members of Akidnognathinae, while simultaneously originating from the younger member III of the formation.
 Thus, E. liuyudongi provides evidence of both a therocephalian genus existing in both southern and north Pangaea and of a specialized akidnognathid genus in northern Pangaea.

 Like the Cistecephalus AZ and other Permian palaeoenvironments, dicynodonts were the most commonly preserved animal of the Naobaogou Formation.
 Daqingshanodon was described in 1989.
 Subsequently-discovered specimens consist of at least seven different types that may belong to separate species, with one described as Turfanodon jiufengensis, two related to Daqingshanodon, and three or four related to Jimusaria.
 Non-synapsids included the captorhinid Gansurhinus; the parareptilian Elginia wuyongae; and the chroniosuchian Laosuchus hun.